A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Conclusion, Limitations, and Future Work

-The paper presented a semi-supervised learning approach for predicting abnormal events from multiple multivariate time-series data.
-The proposed approach learns separable embeddings by leveraging labeled samples to learn cluster centers in a contrastive way and enforces unlabeled samples to follow similar clustering distribution to the labeled samples in a semi-supervised manner.
-We plan to explore methods for further detecting the event root cause, for example, determining the devices or interfaces and their activities leading to an event.
+The paper presents a semi-supervised learning approach, SNetAD, for predicting abnormal events from multiple multivariate time-series data.
+SNetAD learns a separable embedding space for normal and abnormal activities by encouraging embeddings to form two clusters and improving the separability of embeddings in a semi-supervised manner.
+This work has limitations in interpretability, e.g., determining the devices or interfaces and their activities leading to an event.
+Also, graph attention might be hard to scale when the network contains thousands of interfaces.
+We plan to explore the methods for detecting the event's root cause and extend SNetAD to handle extremely large networks.
 Another direction is to take advantage of other networks in a transfer learning way when the labeled data is scarce.